hashicorp/terraform-plugin-framework/docs/design/factories.md

 This document is meant to catalogue our available options and explore their benefits and trade-offs.

+**Note**: there are many code samples below.
+Code samples are meant to be illustrative of patterns; the specific types of arguments and return values, the names of things, etc. aren't meant to be part of the proposal.
+The purpose of the code is just to illustrate the pattern, not to suggest a final implementation that will be used.
+Code will be PRed, and these and other concerns that don't impact the pattern can be resolved at that time.

 ## Options

 ### Anonymous function types